APLMOOC/APLMOOC/docs/course/ch3/part1.md

 Note that for the Fibonacci function, a constant value phi for the golden ratio was used.
 If the value of phi is changed, the Fibonacci function will use the updated value.

+In order to let the Fibonacci function define its own phi, we have to define it inside the function itself.
 APL allows any number of assignment statements inside a function before the statement which evaluates the result, using the diamond-shaped statement separator ⋄, or placing the statements on new lines.
 The following two functions are equivalent.

 ```apl
       fibonacci ← {PHI ← 0.5× 1 + 5*.5 ⋄ ((PHI*⍵) - (-PHI)*-⍵) ÷ (¯1 + 2×PHI)}